Best of Cambodia and South Vietnam Trip Notes

 Sweetened with condensed milk, the beloved ice coffee is a must-try drink in Cambodia costing only 1USD a cup.
 With tap water not being safe to consume in Cambodia, beer is the choice of beverage among locals!

 While we only recommend drinking alcohol in moderation, there is no denying that the local drop is extremely cheap!
 Angkor Beer is the most well-known beer in Cambodia with prices varying from 1-2 USD per glass.
-Palm wine is also quite popular in more rural regions and travellers should be warned that it can be extraordinarily strong.
+Palm wine is also quite popular in more rural regions and travelers should be warned that it can be extraordinarily strong.

 Essentials to Bring & Internet

--Face mask/cover and hand sanitiser enough for your personal use throughout the trip – See more at https://www.traveltalktours.com/safe-travels/
+-Face mask/cover and hand sanitizer enough for your personal use throughout the trip – See more at https://www.traveltalktours.com/safe-travels/

 -Travel Documents: Passport, Visa (if required), flight or transport ticket (and photocopies)